‘Do not get me anything with seventy written on it,’ Mum says. ‘I don’t want to be reminded.’

 I am not a shopper, have never been a shopper, but I feel an overwhelming sadness for my sister who has lost one of her main hobbies in life.
 Not to mention the economy.
-Because without her shopping days, it’s in for some turbulent times.
+Without her shopping sprees, it’s in for some turbulent times.

 ‘Make sure you keep shopping online,’ I say.

 Between us, we select something special for Mum.
-I order online but when I come to arrange delivery, it won’t recognise my postcode.
-It’s doesn’t believe my new house exists.
-So, I arrange delivery to Mum and Dad’s house.
+I order online but when I try to arrange delivery, the website doesn’t recognise my postcode.
+It doesn’t believe my new house exists.
+So I arrange delivery to Mum and Dad’s house.
 I know this is risky, but they’ll give me a delivery time so Dad can take it in without Mum even noticing.
 I wouldn’t want her opening her present, or even seeing it, before her big day.

 The order is going to plan.
 I get regular updates about its status.
-On Sunday evening, I receive an email saying it’s out for delivery and tomorrow I will have a time slot.
+On Sunday evening, I receive an email saying it’s out for delivery and will get a time slot tomorrow.
 This is good; everything is going to plan.